Project-OSRM/osrm-backend/docs/http.md

   | geojson    | [GeoJSON `LineString`](http://geojson.org/geojson-spec.html#linestring) or [GeoJSON `Point`](http://geojson.org/geojson-spec.html#point) if it is only one coordinate (not wrapped by a GeoJSON feature)|

 - `name`: The name of the way along which travel proceeds.
+- `pronunciation`: The pronunciation hint of the way name.
+Will be `undefined` if there is no pronunciation hit.
 - `mode`: A string signifying the mode of transportation.
 - `maneuver`: A `StepManeuver` object representing the maneuver.
 - `intersections`: A list of `Intersections` that are passed along the segment, the very first belonging to the StepManeuver